 Metadata Discovery

-Unless other discovery mechanisms are specified by profiles or extensions of [DSS-v2.0] for example, it is RECOMMENDED that digital signature service providers make available a JSON or XML document using the appropriate content type (i.e. application/json or application/xml) with the digital signature service metadata at the path formed by concatenating the string /.well-known/dss-info to the “canonical information URL” of the service provider, which is intended to provide information about the provided services[TS119612].
+Unless other discovery mechanisms are specified (by profiles or extensions of [DSS-v2.0] for example), it is RECOMMENDED that digital signature service providers make available a JSON or XML document using the appropriate content type (i.e. application/json or application/xml) with the digital signature service metadata at the path formed by concatenating the string /.well-known/dss-info to a suitable “basic information URL” of the service provider, which is intended to provide relevant information about the provided services (see also “TSP information URI” in clause 5.4.4 of [TS119612]).

-AcknowledgementsThe “TSP information URI” according to clause 5.4.4 of MAY be used as “canonical information URL” to provider the metadata for its digital signature related services.
+Acknowledgements

 The following individuals have participated in the creation of this specification and are gratefully acknowledged: